ShimadaICT/nRF52832_Shizuoka/examples/README.md

 * **/LIS3DH Demo** : Demo program for the onboard LIS3DH Sensors
 * **/LIS3DH Spark Demos** : Demo programs using the Sparkfun LIS3DH library with interrupt support
 * **/simple_test_GPS**: Demo program for the Ublox MAX-7q GPS reciever.
+* **/BLEserial**: Demo program showcasing the BLE UART example to send messages to the nrf UART profile.
+Use the Adafruit Bluefruit app to open the UART and see the messages.

 External lib dependencies
 -----